Hebrews 3–4:13. Of House and Home.

 Could it be also future?
 3:11 "Let us strive to enter that rest" implies future fulfillment.

 Therefore God's Sabbath rest and Israel's destination in Canaan are word pictures of our salvation: an end to our futile works; a place of certainty, safety and an end to wandering.
 Our final rest is in Heaven.

 What is the problem that keeps us from our rest?
 3:12–13 "an evil, unbelieving heart, leading you to fall away from the living God...that none of you be hardened by the deceitfulness of sin."

 sin ------------> hard heart ------> falling away -----> apostasy.

 We think apostasy is due to wrong thinking about doctrine, e.g. the Trinity.
 Hebrews says sin is the root cause of apostasy.
 If your friend is falling away from Christ, and says it is due to doubt, it is more likely due to sin.

 The key word is deception.
 Sin is our common fault.
 We react to it by minimizing it:" it's OK", "it's just me"," I couldn't help i"t," we all do it", "it isn't that bad".
 That is deception.
 Some sins, like alcoholism and drug abuse, involve awesome self-deception.

 4:12 “The word of God is living and active, sharper than any two-edged sword.”
 The word of God, the Scripture, probes our consciences, trims away our hardness, our calluses, and cuts out the cancer of sin.

 4:13 “Before Him no creature is hidden, but all are open and laid bare to the eyes of him with whom we have to do.”

 The eye of God sees our inmost being.
 If we allow His eye to protect us against the deception of sin, we will enjoy the Rest of God.
-Otherwise we may continue to wander in the wilderness.
+Otherwise we wander in the wilderness.